 An important part of keeping safe in the workplace (and anywhere else) is emergency preparedness.
-Your organization should have different action plans and strategies when dealing with the various types of emergencies (such as fires, storms, and even terrorist attacks).
+Your company should have different action plans and strategies when dealing with various types of emergencies (such as fires, storms, and even terrorist attacks).

-Here are the following things you need to tick off your checklist so that you know what to do in case of an emergency:
+Here are the following things you need to tick off your checklist so that you know how to handle emergency situations in the workplace:

 1. Have a working and effective alerting system

 There are tons of systems available in the market that you can choose from.
-Choose the most appropriate one that suites your needs and requirements.
+Choose the most appropriate one that suits your organization’s needs and requirements.

 While an alerting system can have different features, what is important is that it works.
-This is critical to your emergency preparedness.
-Invest on an effective system that can notify your employees of the emergency as well as give them instructions on what to do.
-Also, make sure that your system is capable of sending notifications to first responders the moment an emergency occurs.
-While emergencies cannot be prevented sometimes, the quicker first responders are able to get to the scene, the more protected employees are and the quicker the incident is prevented from increasing in intensity.
+An emergency communications system is critical to your emergency preparedness.
+Invest in an effective system that can notify your employees of the emergency as well as give them instructions on what to do.

 2. Have an assigned emergency preparedness manager or leader